browserslist/browserslist-ga/README.md

 The point being, it's important to make decisions based on your audience.
 Browserslist-GA aims to help you with that.
 It integrates Google Analytics with Browserslist to keep your targeted browsers updated.

+## Kudos

+All the praise goes to the humans and martians that develop and maintain [Can I Use](https://caniuse.com) and [Browserslist](https://github.com/ai/browserslist).